Apple Focaccia with Cheddar and Rosemary

 In a large bowl, combine bread flour, water, olive oil, applesauce, kosher salt, instant yeast, and chopped rosemary.

-Turn dough out onto a lightly floured countertop.
+Turn dough out onto lightly floured countertop.
 Knead by hand until soft and elastic, about 8-10 minutes.

 Place ball in a well-oiled bowl.
 Drizzle with more oil.